 Hemlocks and How to Save Them

-Sometimes called the “redwood of the east,” eastern hemlocks (Tsuga Canadensis) are slow-growing, long-lived evergreens that can grow to more than 150 feet tall.
-Eastern hemlocks and their close relative Carolina hemlocks (Tsuga caroliniana) provide dense shade that keeps forests and streams cool throughout much of eastern Tennessee, especially in the Smokies and on the Cumberland Plateau.
+Sometimes called the “redwood of the east,” hemlocks are beautiful, slow-growing and long-lived evergreens that can reach more than 150 feet tall.
+Eastern hemlocks (Tsuga Canadensis), and their close relative Carolina hemlocks (Tsuga caroliniana), represent a “keystone species” that play a critical role in an ecological community that is much larger than its abundance would indicate.

 Hemlocks Under Attack